Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Introduction

 \section{Introduction}

-Excitons---electron-hole pairs bound by their mutual Coulomb attraction---are observed in the optical response of most semiconductors.
-In conventional inorganic semiconductors such as Si, the strength of the attraction is small compared to the bandwidths of the conduction and valence bands, and the resulting Wannier-Mott excitons \cite{Wannier1937,Knox1963,YuCardona,OnidaReiningRubio2002} are weakly bound and have a radius greatly exceeding the lattice constant $a$.
-As a result, they are accurately described by the continuum approximation which simplifies the dispersion of the valence/conduction bands about their maximum/minimum as being quadratic, because this describes well the states involved in the exciton wavefunction, which lie at the very top/bottom of these bands.
-For three-dimensional (3D) crystals and a $1/r$ Coulomb attraction, this maps the exciton spectrum to that of a hydrogen atom, with a rescaled Bohr radius and Rydberg energy \cite{Knox1963,YuCardona,OnidaReiningRubio2002,Elliott1957,RohlfingLouie2000}.
+Excitons -- electron-hole pairs bound by their mutual Coulomb attraction---are observed in the optical response of most semiconductors.
+In conventional inorganic semiconductors such as Si, the strength of the attraction is small compared to the bandwidths of the conduction and valence bands, and the resulting Wannier-Mott excitons \cite{Wannier1937,Knox1963,YuCardona,OnidaReiningRubio2002} have a radius that greatly exceeds the lattice constant $a$.
+Consequently, a continuum description suffices: only the states at the top of the valence band and at the bottom of the conduction band contribute significantly to the exciton wavefunction, and their dispersion is well approximated as quadratic.
+For three-dimensional (3D) crystals and for a $1/r$ Coulomb attraction, this maps the exciton spectrum to that of a hydrogen atom, with a rescaled Bohr radius and Rydberg energy \cite{Knox1963,YuCardona,OnidaReiningRubio2002,Elliott1957,RohlfingLouie2000}.

-For a screened, short-range attraction with a characteristic scale $U$, excitons appear in 3D only if $U$ exceeds a critical value.
-However, both in two dimensions (2D) and one dimension (1D), a bound state exists for arbitrarily small $U$, with a binding energy $E_{\text{bind}}\propto\exp(-W/U)$ and $E_{\text{bind}}\propto U^2/W$, respectively \cite{Elliott1957,LandauLifshitz,Kornilovitch2024} (here $W$ is a measure of the average kinetic energy of the pair).
-These asymptotic estimates are widely used in standard many-body approaches to excitons \cite{HaugKoch2004,KiraKoch2011} and provide a baseline for comparison between theory and experiments, for example see Refs.~\onlinecite{Reutzel2024, boschini2024}.
+For a strongly screened short-range attraction with a characteristic scale $U$, excitons appear in 3D only if $U$ exceeds a critical value.
+However, in both two dimensions (2D) and one dimension (1D), a bound state exists for arbitrarily small $U$, with a binding energy $E_{\text{bind}}\propto\exp(-W/U)$ and $E_{\text{bind}}\propto U^2/W$, respectively \cite{Elliott1957,LandauLifshitz,Kornilovitch2024} where $W$ is a measure of the average kinetic energy of the pair.
+These asymptotic estimates are widely used in standard discussions of excitons \cite{HaugKoch2004,KiraKoch2011} and provide a baseline for comparison between theory and experiments, for example, see Refs.~\onlinecite{Reutzel2024, boschini2024}.